dirkcuys/thebacklog/bookshelf/index.md

 *   [Around Africa on my Bicycle][8]
 *   [The Book Thief][9]
 *   [Zoo City][10]
+*   Harry Potter and the Sorcerer's Stone
 *   Zen and the Art of Motorcycle Maintenance
 *   The Fountainhead
+*   Fear and Loathing in Las Vegas
 *   Dune (1st 3 books)
 *   Lord of the Rings
 *   The Hobbit